-But, there are times when you absolutely need a credit card.
-For no fault of your own, some businesses and transactions require the use of a credit card.
+But, there are times when you absolutely need a credit card — for no fault of your own — some transactions require the use of a credit card.
 It is during these times you will need access to a credit card, so having one for just these types of emergencies might be a good idea.

 Renting a Car

 If you have done any traveling lately, chances are you rented a car while at your destination.
 Then you already know the rental car agencies practically want your first born before they will rent you a car.
 While it may be possible to rent a car without a major credit card, it is very difficult.
 Rental car companies will require a deposit, several forms of identification, and proof of insurance.

 Debit cards will not work when renting a car.
 Reason being, the rental car company puts a large hold on your card to cover any expenses - and debit cards are not capable of handing this type of hold.
 If you do not have a credit card, or maybe you can not qualify for one, the next best thing to get is a secured card.
 Make sure to get a secured card with a sizable limit, of say up to $2,000, if you are planning to use it for renting a car.

 866.785.9884 Call for a FREE credit repair consultation & FICO® score from Lexington Law